 How to establish a bedtime routine?

-• Play with your baby during the day so they begin to associate light with play time.
+- Play with your baby during the day, so he begins to associate light with play time.

-• Make sure the temperature is nice, not too cold and not too hot.
+- Make sure the temperature is nice, not too cold and not too hot.
 Many pediatricians recommend 20 degrees Celsius as the ideal temperature; however, ask your pediatrician as recommendations may vary.
-Likewise, avoid placing your baby near the vent to avoid the concentrated air flow from hitting him directly.
+Likewise, avoid placing your baby near the AC to avoid the air flow from hitting him directly.

-• At this stage of 0-3 months babies are not mature enough to learn to sleep alone, and they need some support.
-Therefore, it is likely that your baby will require comfort or he might be hungry.
+- Between 0-3 months babies are not mature enough to learn to sleep alone, and they need some support.
+Therefore, if he cries it is likely that he requires comfort or he might be hungry.
 Try not to let him cry during this period or development.
 Instead, respond to his tears and pick him up if necessary, there is no way of spoiling an infant.

-• Finally, be consistent with the routine and soon your baby will learn the difference between day and night.
+- Finally, be consistent with the routine; soon your baby will learn the difference between day and night.